Thanksgiving grease cooks up plumbing disasters

 WASHINGTON Thanksgiving is a royal pain in the U.S. drain.

 Thanksgiving means turkey dinners, family gatherings and football.
-For household drains and ageing sewers across the United States, it means a lot of grease going down the pipes - and into the sewers.
+For household drains and aging sewers across the United States, it means a lot of grease going down the pipes - and into the sewers.

 For some harried cooks, the simplest way to get rid of fat from turkeys, bacon and roasts is down the kitchen drain.
 There it congeals, clogging the pipe and trapping food scraps until the only solution is to call the plumber.